1964 split in the Communist Party of India: Comparison of electoral performances before and after the split

+↑ Neither CPI nor CPI(M) had any candidates in assembly elections in Goa, Daman and Diu or Nagaland during this period.; ↑ CPI leaders contesting as Nutan Maha Gujarat Janta Parishad candidates not included in this estimate; 1 2 The borders changed significantly between 1962 and 1967 elections, due to the Punjab Reorganisation Act, 1966.; ↑ The 1962 CPI figures and the 1967 CPI(M) figures correspond to the Democratic National Conference.; ↑ The votes listed as CPI in 1962 are those of the People's Front;

 In the mass organisations

 Trade union movement

 The 1964 CPI split had a profound effect on the All India Trade Union Congress (AITUC).
 In 1957 Dange, as the AITUC general secretary, had outlined a two pronged approach for 'responsible' unionism - helping build the national economy whilst defending working class interests.
 The CPI rightists managed to retain control of AITUC after split, to a large extent due to the personal following Dange had built up within the organization he was leading since 20 years.
 Prominent AITUC leaders that sided with Dange were P. Balachandra Menon (Note: P. Balachandra Menon), Inderjit Gupta, Ranen Sen and Raj Bahadur Gour (Note: Raj Bahadur Gour).
 Dange had the support of 5 out of 7 AITUC Vice Presidents.
 AITUC President S.S.
 Mirajkar sided with CPI (Left), albeit mainly due to personality animosity with Dange rather than ideology.
 Other prominent AITUC leaders that sided with CPI(M) were P. Ramamurthi (AITUC Vice President), Monarajan Roy (AITUC West Bengal Secretary) and Ram Asrey.
 Only in the West Bengal unit of AITUC did the leftists have a significant influence over the organization.
 There were also four out of 47 members of the AITUC Working Committee who were neither members of CPI(Right) nor CPI(Left).